Coast Guard, DHS.

 Executive Orders 12866 and 13563 direct agencies to assess the costs and benefits of available regulatory alternatives and, if regulation is necessary, to select regulatory approaches that maximize net benefits.
 Executive Order 13771 directs agencies to control regulatory costs through a budgeting process.
 This rule has not been designated a “significant regulatory action,” under Executive Order 12866.
 Accordingly, this rule has not been reviewed by the Office of Management and Budget (OMB), and pursuant to OMB guidance it is exempt from the requirements of Executive Order 13771.

-This regulatory action determination is based on the size, location, and duration of the temporary safety zone.
-This rule involves a temporary safety zone lasting only one hour and thirty minutes that will prohibit entry on a one-mile stretch of the Kanawha River on one evening.
-Moreover, the Coast Guard will issue a BNMs via VHF-FM marine channel 16 about the safety zone, and the rule allows vessels to seek permission to enter the zone.
+This regulatory action determination is based on the size, location, duration and time of day of the temporary safety zone.
+The safety zone will last 1 hour and will impact a small designated area of the Kanawha River.
+The safety zone will be enforced later in the day when vessel traffic is normally low.
+Moreover, Start Printed Page 42813the Coast Guard will issue a Broadcast Notice to Mariners via VHF-FM marine channel 16 about the zone.